A1kmm/identime/README.md

 You will need a working Java Servlet Container; if you don't already have one, [Apache Tomcat](http://tomcat.apache.org) has been tested and confirmed to work.

-I eventually plan to make Identime available as a WAR archive that you can download and deploy, but in the interim, you will need to build it yourself using Maven.
+You can either download a prebuilt WAR archive for a release (under releases on github) that you can deploy straight away, or build it yourself using Maven.

+If you choose to build it yourself:

 Install maven, checkout identime (git clone https://github.com/A1kmm/identime), and then run: